 The Company has evaluated all events or transactions that occurred up to the date the consolidated financial statements were available to be issued.
-Based upon this review, the Company did not identify any additional subsequent events that would have required adjustment or disclosure in the consolidated financial statements, other than receiving notifications from Berkshire Bank and the SBA regarding forgiveness of the PPP Loan on July 8, 2021, and the Credit Facility Amendment to the Siena Credit Facility signed on July 21, 2021, both of which are disclosed in Note 6.
+Based upon this review, the Company did not identify any additional subsequent events that would have required adjustment or disclosure in the condensed consolidated financial statements.